 IDnow has implemented a role concept that ensures that the relevant tasks are separated in such a way to ensure effective controls.
-Data access is only granted to employees with the respective roles.
-Such rights are only granted if the specific role was assigned with a task which requires such data access.
+Personnel in a trusted role is named and accepted by the management.
+The person to fulfil the role also has to accept it.
+Evidence are documented accordingly.
+For each trusted role, responsibilities are defined in the respective job descriptions.
+Data access is only granted to employees with the respective roles after the necessary checks are completed.
+Such rights are only granted if the specific role was assigned with a task which requires such data access in accordance with the least privileges principle